tiddler/tiddler.github.io/_posts/2017-07-15-text-splitting.md

 <img src="/img/post_1_text_split.jpg" alt="A toy example for demostration" width="50%" style="margin-left:25%;">

-if we print the cost list for "onetwo", we get
+if we print the cost list for "onetwo", we get:

 ```
 [('o', 8.703316786964155)]